ayechanst/platinum-eth/plat-eth/almanacPosts/eoa.md

 Mrs. Private key is a reserved and secretive clerk who provides outgoing trains with a signature (a cryptographic proof) that the train originated from the **address** of train station she works at.

-We will now explore a story where the purpose of Mrs. Private Key reveals itself.
+We will now explore a story where Mrs. Private Key reveals her purpose without even saying a word.

 Let's say someone is trying to steal from you.
 Your station's address is public, so they walk into your train station, shovel your funds into a fruadulent train, and set the train's destination to their